silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/14_Files/03_File_Security.md

 Like all other objects in SilverStripe, permissions are generally controlled via `can*()` methods, for example `canView()` (see [permissions](/developer_guides/security/permissions)).

+The permission model defines the following actions:

+ * View: Access file metadata in the database
+ * Edit: Edit file metadata as well as replacing the file content
+ * Create: Create file metadata and upload file content
+ * Delete: Delete file metadata and the file content
+ * Download: Access the file content, but not the file metadata.
+   Usually treated the same as "View".

 There's a few rules guiding their access, in descending order of priority:

- * Published files can be viewed (downloaded) by anyone knowing the URL
+ * Published and unprotected files can be downloaded by anyone knowing the URL.
+   They bypass any SilverStripe permission checks (served directly by the webserver).
- * Access can determined by custom `can*()` method implementations on `File` (through [extensions](/developer_guides/extending/extensions)).
+ * Access can be restricted by custom `can*()` method implementations on `File` (through [extensions](/developer_guides/extending/extensions)).
+   This logic can overrule any further restrictions below.
  * Users with "Full administrative rights" (`ADMIN` permission code) have view and edit access by default, regardless of further restrictions below.
  * Users with "Edit any file" permissions (`FILE_EDIT_ALL` permission code) have edit access by default, regardless of further restrictions below.
  * View or edit access can be restricted per file or folder through an inherited permissions model similar to page content (through [api:SilverStripe\Security\InheritedPermissionsExtension]).
    There are four types: "Inherit from parent" (default), "Anyone", "Logged-in users", or "Only these groups".
  * Protected files (incl. draft files) allow view/edit access when `File::$non_live_permissions` is satisfied.
    By default, that's configured for anyone with access to any CMS section, or the ability to "view draft content".